 The classic black suit is timeless and contemporary.
 Often getting a bad rep as the uniform of hospitality staff, it delivers a slimming and streamlined silhouette.

 For a piece so iconic, it is hard to look past a refined monochromatic finish.
-Not only are the two colours (black and white) the mainstay of the formers very own dress code, they look damn good together.
+Not only are the two colours (black and white) the mainstay of the former's very own dress code, they look damn good together.

 To get the black suit, white shirt combination looking its refined best, don't try and add colour.
 Keep it simple by accessorising with a black tie to really complete the outfit.

 Now back to our versatile favourite, the navy suit.
 With this partnership, we are complementing the dark navy suit by adding a lighter blue tone underneath.
-This subtle harmony of colour is keeping the overall look formal but offering a nice change to the classic white shirt.
+This subtle harmony of colour is keeping the overall look formal but offers a nice change to the classic white shirt.

 Remember with this outfit to keep the blue shirt light.
 If it starts getting too dark it will get too close to the colour of navy and not deliver a nice juxtaposition of hues.